ChristophB/SOLID/README.md

 ```

 ## Additional features

+Content imports are incrementally.
+If your ontology contains an entity which was imported with this module before, SOLID creates a new revision for this node and updates the fields according to owl annotation properties.

 The import form contains some important checkboxes, which only affect OWL imports.
 * "Import classes under 'Node' as nodes": Enables the user to handle classes as if they are individuals.
 The module will create a page for each class containing all properties.